juanbm99/TFG-OpenCityData-JuanBernal/data/README.md

 This directory includes the transformed CSVs made by Google OpenRefine in order to prepare the data to be generated.

 ## RDF Directory
-This directory includes RDF data generated.
+This directory includes RDF data generated in N-Triples format.